recomb-cg-2025/recomb-cg-2025.github.io/submit.md

 **Authors of accepted papers have the following options:**.

-**- Have the full manuscript (maximum 15 pages, excluding references, with an optional clearly marked appendix of supplementary material) published in the proceedings.**.
+**- Have the full manuscript (maximum 15 pages, excluding references, with an optional clearly marked appendix of supplementary material) published in the proceedings.**

 OR

-**- Have a 4-page version published in the proceedings, provided that the full version is available on arXiv or bioRxiv.**.
+**- Have a 4-page version published in the proceedings, provided that the full version is available on arXiv or bioRxiv.**

 In both cases, while appendices will be available to reviewers, consideration of supplementary material is at the discretion of the reviewers.
 Manuscripts should provide a complete account of the results presented, without reference to the supplementary material.